giladbbn2/Batch/README.md

 frmn1 which then outputs a matrix holding financial calculations for each month of that year. frmn1 is a short running Foreman and connected to another short running Foreman, frmn2, which is responsible to compare its input monthly financial calculations to history data stored on some db and outputs the resulting trends and conclusions for that year.
-The analyst may choose to connect another Foreman that knows how to do aggreagations and/or filtering according to some criteria.
+The analyst may choose to connect another Foreman that knows how to do aggregations and/or filtering according to some criteria.
 These analytics Foremen are ready to be reused by a different analyst that wants to slice the data differently and choose a different combination of preexisting Foremen to do so.